zeljkoavramovic/canerrsim/README.md

 ## History

 Originally, **canerrsim** and **canerrdump** were [developed in FreePascal](https://forum.lazarus.freepascal.org/index.php/topic,39858.msg403874.html#msg403874) as part of my SocketCAN wrappers.
 However, since I frequently use [**can-utils**](https://github.com/linux-can/can-utils) and install them on every CAN-enabled Linux system, I wanted to include these tools in the suite as well.
 To achieve this, I rewrote both tools in C and [submitted a patch](https://github.com/linux-can/can-utils/issues/525).
 While only **canerrsim** was accepted into the official repository, I decided to keep both tools here because **canerrdump** offers a more human-friendly output compared to **candump**.

+## Support the Project

+If this project has helped you, support is most welcome:

+- ⭐ **Star the repository** to show your appreciation.
+- 💬 Share your feedback or success stories in the discussions.